AdamEClements/Intraday_Spot_Volatility_IJF_Replication/README.md

 # Intraday_Spot_Volatility_IJF_Replication
 For replicating the IBM results for 'Modeling and Forecasting Intraday Spot Volatility'

+Each section below relates to sets of results in the paper.
+There is a folder in the repository (with the same name as each section) that contains the relevant data, code and output.

 ## Data
 Raw data file: IBM.N5MinuteOHLC.csv